Custodian helmet: Phasing out and reintroduction

 In 2006/7 Gwent Police and North Wales Police replaced all headgear in favour of baseball caps.
 In 2010/12 the two forces announced that peaked caps and helmets would return as baseball caps were seen as unprofessional and difficult for the public to see and recognise as police headgear.
 This change to revert to wearing helmets led to all forces in Wales to continue wearing the custodian helmet.

 Greater Manchester Police attempted to phase out custodian helmets around 2011/12 in favour of peaked caps.
 A few months later the custodian helmet was brought back and peaked caps were no longer issued to officers below the rank of Inspector.
 This meant that the custodian was the only headgear worn by constables and sergeants at that time.
 However, since 2017 peaked caps and custodian helmets have both been issued for use on patrol.

 Northamptonshire Police and Leicestershire Police both replaced custodian helmets with gender-neutral caps in 2017, but later reinstated them in 2019 and 2022 respectively.

-Cheshire Constabulary reinstated Custodian Helmets in 2024 in an effort to increase High Visibility policing.
-The move received “overwhelmingly positive” comments from the public.
-Supt.
-Adam Ross, Force Commander at Warrington said: ”As well as being practical and distinctive they also form part of Our rich history and what the public expects the Police to look like”.
+Cheshire Constabulary reinstated Custodian Helmets in 2024 in an effort to increase high visibility policing.
+The move received "overwhelmingly positive" comments from the public.
+Superintendent Adam Ross, Force Commander at Warrington said "as well as being practical and distinctive they also form part of our rich history and what the public expects the Police to look like".

 Of the 43 territorial police forces in England and Wales, 40 are currently using the custodian helmet.